 ACM/CS/EE 218.
 Statistical Inference.
 3-0-6; third term.
 Prerequisites: ACM 104 and ACM 116, or instructor’s permission.
 For course description, see Applied and Computational Mathematics.

 Ph/CS 219 abc.
 Quantum Computation.
 9 units (3-0-6); first, second, third terms.
 For course description, see Physics.

 CS/CNS/EE 253.
 Special Topics in Machine Learning.
 9 units (3-3-3).
-Prerequisite: CS/CNS/EE 154 or CS/CNS/EE 156 a or instructor’s permission.
+Prerequisite: CS/CNS/EE/NB 154 or CS/CNS/EE 156 a or instructor’s permission.
 This course is an advanced, research-oriented seminar in machine learning and AI meant for graduate students and advanced undergraduates.
 The topics covered in the course will vary, but will always come from the cutting edge of machine learning and AI research.
 Examples of possible topics are active learning and optimized information gathering, AI in distributed systems, computational learning theory, machine learning applications (on the Web, in sensor networks and robotics).
-Instructor: Staff.
+Not offered 2013–14.